nichia/book_releases_cli_app/README.md

 # BookReleasesCliApp

 Welcome to the Book Releases CLI gem!
-This application will scrape barnesandnoble.com and booksamillion.com to provide you with a list of the upcoming new book releases.
+This application will scrape barnesandnoble.com and booksamillion.com to provide you with a list of the upcoming book releases.

 Select you the website you want to view the upcoming book releases.
 A list of new books will be displayed.
 You can get more detail of any book by entering that book's number, otherwise repeat the search or exit.